 Years 1 & 2

 We, as a staff, recognise that some of the curriculum areas can be taught cross curricular, usually through well planned topics, other areas are not, for example: reading, phonics, handwriting and basic maths.
 We reinforce the skills of reading, writing, maths and speaking & listening by embedding them across the curriculum.
 In order to maximise achievement we operate intervention groups in English, Maths and Nurture.
+We use a progression devised in house for the provision of phonics and grammar and use a range of reading schemes to support the children's reading.
 We implement a policy for our talented pupils which ensures their enquiring minds are stimulated.

 Non-Core Topic based Learning